What does deep decarbonisation mean?

 Climate change requires immediate attention.
 The first step in achieving this goal is to reduce greenhouse gas emissions.
 Improving the efficiency of your process will almost always tip the scale in the right direction.

 CoolPlanet can assist you in identifying and implementing immediate, measurable changes through:

-Equipment should be replaced with more efficient designs (e.g. coal boiler to gas fired CHP).
+Equipment should be replaced with more efficient designs (e.g. coal boiler to gas fired CHP - a more efficient boiler).

 Assisting you in improving the efficiency of your procedures (e.g. installing a heat pump to reuse waste heat).

-Developing solar, battery, and operational techniques that can minimise your power cost while also assisting you in better integrating your facility into the future's more volatile, but greener, power grid.
+Adopting techniques and solutions (commercial battery storage, commercial LED lighting, and solar farms, to name a few) that can minimise your power cost while also assisting you in better integrating your facility into the future's more volatile, but greener, power grid.

 Our engineering and process team can assist you in identifying and implementing solutions.
 Schedule a call with one of our energy experts today to discuss more.